paulranum11/SPLiT-Seq_demultiplexing/README.md

 -r | --fastqR # filepath to the Reverse input .fastq file.

 -o | --outputdir # filepath to the desired output directory.

+-s | --targetMemory # define the memory maximum.
+Processed reads will be saved to memory until this memory maximum is reached.
+A higher value increases the speed of the script but uses more system memory.
+Default value is `256` which equates to 256mb.
+Our recommended value is `8000` which equates to 8gb or more if your system can support it.

+-g | --granularity # the granularity with which you want to save processed reads to disc and get progress updates.
+Default value is `100000`.

+-p | --pythonExecutable # your python3 executable name.
+It is likely something like `python` or `python3`.
+Default value is `python`.

 Users may increase the speed of the run by allocating additonal cores using -n and increasing the minimum number of reads required for each cell using -m.
 Default values for -1 -2 and -3 are the barcodes provided in the splitseq_demultiplexing download: `Round1_barcodes_new3.txt`, `Round2_barcodes_new3.txt` and `Round3_barcodes_new3.txt`.
 Default values for `-f` and `-r` are the provided example .fastq files.
 The default output directory is `results`